DataFrames, Datasets, and SQL

 DataFrame persistence performance tips

-As mentioned, we strongly recommend using the KeyValue data source for persisting DataFrames.
+We strongly recommend using the KeyValue data source for persisting DataFrames.
+This will automatically provide the best possible write performance.

 But if the query data source is required, then we recommend: